In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 I’m very picky about the brands and companies I choose to work with and wanted more opportunities to earn money from people with a higher reach and bigger marketing budgets.

 In the past 12 months, I’ve worked directly with brands like Capital One, The Neat Company, Chase, Office Depot, E*TRADE and H&R Block.
 In that time I earned just over $7,200 which equals about 9% of my total income earned in 2015.

 More recently, I’ve been in talks with several more brands and have secured deals with MileIQ and SoFi.
 Not all money-making avenues work for everyone so you have to be open to experimenting with different income streams.

-Earning extra money as a brand ambassador and marketing influencer gives you the opportunity for another income stream and opens your options up to making money outside of the traditional “hawking products or courses to customers”.
+Earning extra money as a brand ambassador gives you the opportunity for another income stream.
+Plus, it opens your options up to making money outside of the traditional “hawking products or courses to customers”.

-Working directly with brands and securing sponsorship deals is both fun and financially rewarding.
+Working with brands and securing sponsorship deals is both fun and financially rewarding.